Locate an ACVR Radiologist or Radiation Oncologist in your area.

 When the resources of two or more institutions are to be utilized for the clinical education of a resident in veterinary radiology, letters of agreement must be provided.

 The program must provide adequate space, equipment, and other pertinent facilities to ensure an effective educational experience for residents in veterinary radiology.
-The facility must have on-site access to modern radiographic equipment including fluoroscopy, modern B-mode ultrasound, and either computed tomography or MRI.
+The facility must have on-site access to modern radiographic equipment including fluoroscopy, modern B-mode ultrasound, computed tomography and MRI.
 Veterinary patients in the training facility(ies) must have regular on-site access to these modalities where residents can be expected to be involved in the acquisition and interpretation of such studies.

-Access to equipment to support the other core areas need not be on-site, but in those instances organized and maintained self study modules with actual imaging studies from these modalities must be available.
+Access to equipment to support the other core areas need not be on-site, but in those instances organized and maintained self-study modules with actual imaging studies from these modalities must be available.

 VII.
 Clinical Resources